What Sex Toy Retailers Can Learn from the EdenFantasys Scandal

 Used in this way, the angular end is great for a handle and there is plenty of length to grasp (unlike the Dai-Do #5 which I just tried).
 I didn’t have to insert it very far at all but Isis’ design seems ideal no matter how deep your G-spot it.
 I didn’t opt for any fancy maneuvering simply because the girth was comfortably snug for me but I am sure you could.

 If the curved end is too thick or doesn’t offer the stimulation you prefer, Isis can be inserted the “opposite” way, too.
 The angled head is smaller (1″ diameter) and offers a bit more precise movement.
-It doesn’t personally fit me the best but that is part of the appeal of having a double-sided dildo.
+It doesn’t personally fit me the best, but that is part of the appeal of having a double-sided dildo.

 Those are not the only perks, of course.
-This dildo can easily be cleaned with a soap and water as the included “business” card instructs.
+This dildo can easily be cleaned with soap and water, as the included “business” card instructs.
 There is even a soft cloth for drying to because silicone has the tendency to pick up lint.
 It’s only a few inches long and wide, though so it’s not as practical as it could be.
 I just use a regular towel or you could let Isis air dry, too.
 These are nice touches, though.

 I also appreciate that the dildo came in a sealed plastic bag which I actually had to cut (okay, I probably ripped it) open.
-Very few toys come this way and I admit, even when they are settled in a pretty looking box (and Isis does come in a nice white and pink box which ties shut with ribbon; it sits on pink satin over a foam-ish core), I don’t know how clean the box/fabric is for the dildo to be returned to it for storage (or vice versa).
+Very few toys come this way, and I admit, even when they are settled in a pretty-looking box (and Isis does come in a nice white and pink box that ties shut with ribbon; it sits on pink satin over a foam-ish core), I don’t know how clean the box/fabric is for the dildo to be returned to it for storage (or vice versa).
 It just gives it a cleanly feeling but it might just be me.
 If you are a neat freak, Isis could be boiled or submerged in a deep solution to sanitize but most folks probably do not need to do this.

 Although it’s versatile, I don’t think Isis would really work perfectly between two bodies at once and I would not advise anal use (unless you’re super advanced) because the lack of a flared base.
 It is certainly long enough that a partner could use it on you, of course. (=

 My review seems short but, the truth is, dildos don’t do much.
 Their either work or they don’t and, for the most part, I am not a dildo girl.
-Still, I can say that Isis is a quality dildo which does work for me and will probably work for many.
+Still, I can say that Isis is a quality dildo that does work for me and will probably work for many.

 7 Comments